5 Min Read

 - The Truth About How Porn Makes Women Feel

 - What Readers Have To Say (50+ comments)

 Part 3 of 3 on Porn for Women

-What do women think about porn?
-What's your guess?
-Before you read any further, what do you think women think about porn?
+Before you read any further, take a moment and consider what you believe most women think about porn.

 - "Porn makes me feel like I don't look good enough for him and that I don't please him so he has to go to that.
 I don't like it.
 I seriously work my butt off to stay in shape and being in the mood for him even when I am tired."

 - "It makes me feel horrible and I am a woman with a strong sex drive and I do many things that give him pleasure that many women wouldn't do.
 I feel as though I can't trust him although he says that he has never cheated on me."

 - "I just discovered he's lied to me our entire relationship that he looks at porn . . . he refuses to stop, he wants it to be just his thing, and also allow our sex life as a couple to dissolve.
 Will someone make sense of this for me.
 If I'm bending over backwards for more involvement with him, and he denies me of it and is continuing to be selfish and satisfy himself and only use me when he can't be alone to use porn, why should I stay?"

 - "By its very nature, porn is exploitative.
 I was told by my husband that if I had done to him the things he has done to me and our marriage with porn our marriage would be over.
 It's the he can, but I can't thing."

 What are you noticing about how these women think and feel about porn?